philrz/super/docs/language/operators/aggregate.md

 [aggregate] [<field>:=]<agg> [where <expr>][, [<field>:=]<agg> [where <expr>] ...] [by [<field>][:=<expr>][, [<field>][:=<expr>]] ...]
 [aggregate] by [<field>][:=<expr>][, [<field>][:=<expr>] ...]
 ```

+{{% tip "Note" %}}

+The operator name `summarize` that was used previously for performing
+aggregations is now is deprecated and will be removed from the language in the
+future.

+{{% /tip %}}

 ### Description

 In the first four forms, the `aggregate` operator consumes all of its input,